HAIR

 es: PELO

 Synthetic hair is now commonly used in many paintbrushes and is more economical to buy.
 When you buy, make sure you know what you are buying.
-See: Brushes – decorating
+Read more about: Brushes – decorating

 Hake brush is a soft, flat, wide Chinese brush useful for applying slips and glazes and also good for dusting work that is prepared but unfired.

 A hand pole is a long, round, thin and strong bar that can be made of wood, plastic or metal.
-Mop handles are good, because some allow you to alter the length.
+Mop handles are good, because some are extendable.
+In ceramics they are used for steadying your hand while painting in a sitting or standing position and must be long enough to paint the highest line of tiles you can reach while standing.

-Hole cutter is a tool to pierce holes into clay, for lamps where the wire has to pass, for tea pots and for general decorating into clay.
+Hole piercer is a tool to pierce holes into clay, for lamps where the wire has to pass, for tea pots and for general decorating into clay.

 Hump mold is a mushroom shaped mold with a convex surface to make dishes.